 Participants

 The sample consisted of 2510 participants from: United Kingdom (n=512), United States (n=502), Germany (n=516), Hong Kong (n=445) and Australia (n=535).
-Stratified quota sampling was employed, ensuring a representative sample was recruited in each site based on sex, age and educational attainment.
+Participants were recruited using Qualtrics panel recruitment using stratified quota sampling at each site based on sex, age and educational attainment.
+The sample was therefore drawn from a self-selecting group (i.e., registered to take part in Qualtrics studies), with imposed stratified quotas to ensure that the age, gender and education level were representative of the population at each site.

 Power considerations